andreyvit/dreamopt.js/README.md

           --reporters       Print a list of reporters and exit -h, --help            Display this usage information

-You can provide `customTags.printUsage(usageText)` function to customize the way this usage info is printed; the default implementation outputs the argument via `console.error` and executes `process.exit(1)`.
+You can provide `options.help(usageText)` function to customize the way this usage info is printed; the default implementation outputs the argument via `process.stdout.write` and executes `process.exit(0)`.